Skip to content

 Provide examples - In your task instructions, specify exactly what documents you need and acceptable formats.

-Test the flow - Run through the entire process as an external user would to ensure smooth operation.
+Test the flow - Run through the entire process as an external user would before going live.

 Choosing your DMS platform

-Not all platforms have native file request features.
-Google Drive, for instance, requires third-party tools to enable anonymous uploads.
-Consider your platform’s capabilities when designing your workflow.
+Some platforms - like Google Drive - don’t have native file request features and need third-party tools for anonymous uploads.
+Check your platform’s capabilities before designing your workflow.

 Automation possibilities